Tutorial: Configure Asana for automatic user provisioning

 Tip

-Generate Secret Token in Asana
+Generate Service Account token in Asana

-• Sign in to Asana by using your admin account.
+1. Sign in to Asana by using your admin account.

-Step 4.
-Define who will be in scope for provisioning
+Step 4: Define who will be in scope for provisioning

-The Azure AD provisioning service allows you to scope who will be provisioned based on assignment to the application and or based on attributes of the user / group.
+The Microsoft Entra provisioning service allows you to scope who will be provisioned based on assignment to the application and or based on attributes of the user / group.
 If you choose to scope who will be provisioned to your app based on assignment, you can use the following steps to assign users and groups to the application.
 If you choose to scope who will be provisioned based solely on attributes of the user or group, you can use a scoping filter as described here.

 • Start small.
 Test with a small set of users and groups before rolling out to everyone.
 When scope for provisioning is set to assigned users and groups, you can control this by assigning one or two users or groups to the app.
 When scope is set to all users and groups, you can specify an attribute based scoping filter.

-Step 5.
-Configure automatic user provisioning to Asana
+Step 5: Configure automatic user provisioning to Asana

-Enterprise applications blade
+Screenshot of Enterprise applications blade.

-2. In the applications list, select Asana.
+3. In the applications list, select Asana.

-The Asana link in the Applications list
+Screenshot of the Asana link in the Applications list.

-3. Select the Provisioning tab.
+4. Select the Provisioning tab.

-4. Set the Provisioning Mode to Automatic.
+5. Set the Provisioning Mode to Automatic.

-Provisioning tab automatic
+Screenshot of Provisioning tab automatic.

-6. In the Notification Email field, enter the email address of a person or group who should receive the provisioning error notifications and select the Send an email notification when a failure occurs check box.
+7. In the Notification Email field, enter the email address of a person or group who should receive the provisioning error notifications and select the Send an email notification when a failure occurs check box.

-7. Select Save.
+8. Select Save.

 Attribute Type Supported for filtering Required by Asana